E-delweiss/Food_Recognition/README.md

 * Drink (soda can, juice can, water bottle...)
 * Cheese

-An overview of category distribution is available [here].

-Since I do not have a large dataset, I took advantage of pretrained ResNet 152 to custruct a *yoloResNet* model which has 2,5M non-trainable parameters.
+Since I do not have a large dataset, I took advantage of pretrained ResNet 152 to custruct a *yoloResNet* model which has ??? non-trainable parameters.

 ```
 ===============================================================================================